-At Ketamine Wellness Clinic of Orange County, we occasionally hear from physicians and clinicians who want to refer a patient for ketamine IV therapy, but they are concerned that ketamine is an opiate drug.
-Simply put, ketamine is not an opiate drug.
+At Ketamine Wellness Clinic of Orange County, we occasionally hear from physicians and clinicians who want to refer a patient for ketamine IV therapy, but they are concerned that ketamine is an opioid drug.
+Simply put, ketamine is not an opioid drug.
 Let’s review current literature on ketamine to clear up any misconceptions.
 We fully understand that many patients who suffer from mood disorders also have a history of addiction which is why it’s important to understand the pharmacology of ketamine.

 Ketamine belongs to a class of drugs called, “dissociative anesthetics.”
 The confusion generally happens because ketamine has some of the anesthetic properties of opioids.
 In contrast to opioids, recently published research found that ketamine had the ability to reduce problematic alcohol and drug use in patients with addiction.1 Although the research in this area is promising, additional randomized controlled trials need to be conducted given this research is still in its infancy.